 Document Title Response to Commission’s LNG Storage Capacity RFP

-*Note: this is a secured case, so the public will not be able to view the identity of the bidder/filer or the filings made by bidders, even though it says “attach non-confidential document.”

 Click "Browse" to bring up a listing of attached documents – once you are done attaching all documents, click "Done."
 You will need to fill out the document Type and Title information for each document you attach.
 You may delete any document prior to submitting by clicking on the red x.

 Once you have added all documents, click Submit.